-Fig11 / Grace Kelly and Cary Grant along the French Riviera in "To Catch a Thief" / source internet Fig12 / French Riviera vintage poster / source internet
+Fig11 / Grace Kelly and Cary Grant along the French Riviera in "To Catch a Thief" / source internet Fig12 / French Riviera vintage poster / source internet the "edge", seen as a metaphor, represents "the path on the journey to stardom" 19.

-Mulholland Drive is in fact a 50-mile long road that winds its way along the spine of the Santa Monica Mountains, offering amazing views of the San Fernando Valley and the Hollywood Hills, where the rich and, sometimes famous - reside18.
-At the base of the hills are the people trying to climb the ladder of stardom; the road on the "edge", seen as a metaphor, represents "the path on the journey to stardom"19.
 Thanks to its geography and morphology and to the context, the road serves as a perfect backdrop for Hollywood Movies.
 It is no surprise then that David Lynch chose to title his masterpiece (Mulholland Drive, 2001) after the road itself, which serves as a metaphor for some of the main "interpretations" behind the storyline.
 (Fig 10)